Pitfalls of Artificial Intelligence

 How to mitigate?

-AI models being approximations and being susceptible to being tricked can be a concern for companies.
-Here are some strategies that can be used to mitigate this risk:
+Using unrepresentative training data can lead to biased AI models, which can have serious consequences for companies.
+Here are some strategies that can be used to mitigate this risk

 WANT TO KNOW MORE?